lytical/lyt-spa/cli/README.md

 # lyt-spa-cli
 the single page application framework, designed for productivity and rapid development. designed to utilize [typescript](https://www.typescriptlang.org); [amd (requirejs)](https://requirejs.org); [vuejs](https://vuejs.org); [bootstrap](https://getbootstrap.com); [nodejs](https://nodejs.org) with [expressjs](https://expressjs.com/) or [.net core](https://github.com/dotnet/core)

+**note**: this documentation assumes you have knowledge of the *vuejs* framework. you can familiarize yourself with the framework [here](https://vuejs.org/v2/guide/index.html).

 ## introduction
 this project is one of three (3) projects of [lyt-spa](/#lyt-spa), and concerns the client-side (front end) implementation of the application. vuejs is used to render and control the front end.